-I have been a keen gardener for nearly 30 years.
-Eleven years ago I decided to obtain a professional qualification in garden design, with the intention. of setting up my own business.
+I have been a keen gardener for 30 years.
+Thirteen years ago I decided to obtain a professional qualification in garden design, with the intention. of setting up my own business.
 The qualification obtained and a house move later, here I am!

 I passionately believe that in this day and age of stressful living, any garden space, no matter what size or aspect, has so much to offer.
 It is an opportunity to extend our homes and make the most of relaxation and entertaining and somewhere safe for our children to play.
 Even in winter, it lifts the spirits to have a space which is attractive to look out onto.

 Although I have a small, ordinary garden plot in the middle of a modern housing estate, I was delighted when my garden was accepted into the National Gardens Scheme.
 I opened my garden to the public for the first time on 29th June 2014.
 We had 130 visitors to the garden and made £500 for the NGS cancer charities.
 I received some lovely comments about the garden including this one from Pam and Greg who live in Wigan "Just to say how much we enjoyed our visit to your garden yesterday.
 The garden is beautiful, with so much to see and admire - the planting, the various garden ornaments, the water features, the snail shells used as cane caps (a clever idea which we shall copy) and the very effective 'trompe l'oeil' mirror at the end of one path....Thank you for opening your garden for the NGS"

 After other successful openings in 2015 and 2016, we opened again in June 2017 and we raised £665 and had 115 visitors.
 I am planning to make some modifications to the garden in 2018/2019 but hopefully I will be back in June 2020!

 In 2015 the garden was photographed to appear in Gap gardens on line

 In 2016 the garden was featured in Modern Gardens magazine (September issue)